 Junior`s real age has remained mysterious, and an issue of debate among many fans.
-Given that Randy his son passed on at the age of 35, it would be fair to put Junior Edwards somewhere above 50 years of age.
+Going by his pictures, it would be fair to put Junior Edwards somewhere in his late 40s .
 And he sure looks like it, the steely hands, a flowery 30 years fishing and hunting career and a marriage with grown-up sons and old enough to join him on the gator hunting business.

 Junior Edwards hardly speaks about his old days, or his past life while on the show, or off it.
 On television interviews, he is quick to sidestep the question of his age.
 This has left fans hungry for details, and a pie of the knowledge about the history of the old man with steely hands, and guts enough to throw himself at alligators full-body.